JAForbes/blog/posts/how-i-use-mithril.md

 ```

 We've got this great way of interacting with the DOM now.
 But
-there are something's virtual doms are not good at, so it's great its so simple to
+there are some things virtual doms are not good at, so it's great its so simple to
 transfer back and forth between mithril and the "real world".

 Avoid the Model Layer